opentelekomcloud/docs-next/docs/best-practices/storage/object-storage-service/accessing-obs-through-an-nginx-reverse-proxy.md

                                     <p><em>Elastic IP address of the ECS</em></p>
                                 </li>
                                 <li>
-                                    <p>If the ECS uses a Open Telekom Cloud private DNS, the value is as follows:</p>
+                                    <p>If the ECS uses a T Cloud Public private DNS, the value is as follows:</p>
                                     <p><strong>100.64.0.0/10,214.0.0.0/7,</strong><em>Private IP address of the ECS</em></p>
                                 </li>
                             </ul>